Graduate Program

 4. Political Theory: POLS 5043, 5243, 5343, 5443, 5743

-One of these courses can be a MA-level directed readings course from a faculty member in any department or one MA-level course from a cognate department, subject to the approval of that faculty member and the graduate coordinator.
+One of these courses can be a MA-level directed readings course from a faculty member in Politics department or one MA-level course from a cognate department, subject to the approval of that faculty member and the graduate coordinator.

 *POLS 5483, 5783, and 5883 can be counted as International Relations or Political Theory, but not both.
 In some years, POLS 5983 may count as Comparative Politics.
 To learn more about these courses, click here.